drawscape-labs/drawscape-factorio/README.md

 ```

 - Requires python 3.8+
-- I'm developing in a 3.12 environment
+- I'm using with python 3.12 in development and production

 ## CLI Usage